Information for New Scholars

 5. Check-in with OISS Upon Arrival and OISS Orientation Session

 Newly arrived scholars are asked to check in with OISS at 9 am on Monday, Wednesday or Friday of the week you arrive on campus.
 Please bring your passport, immigration document (DS-2019 for J-1, I-20 for F-1 OPT, or I-797 for H-1B) and a copy of your I-94 entry record.
 Accompanying family members are welcome to attend, but it is not required.
 However the scholar should bring the immigration documents for each family member to the check-in.
+To save time during check in, prior to arriving at OISS please complete the following tasks:

 When you check-in at OISS (see above), you are required to attend a short information session.
 Included in this session, conducted by an OISS adviser, is a review of the rights and responsibilities of your immigration status, as well as an introduction to Yale and New Haven resources.
 This is also an opportunity to ask your questions about settling in to this new community.
 The check-in and orientation session can take up to one hour to complete.